mFlaifel/react-native-Styling/README.md

    });
    ```

-   you can pass more than style by nesting all styles in an array like:
+   you can pass more than one style by nesting all styles in an array like:

    ```javascript
    <View style={[styles.container ,styles.formContainer]}>
    ```

-   when you call multiple styles the right one will override the left one .
+   ##### When you call multiple styles the right one will override the left one .

-   it's recommended to use StyleSheet for many reasons
+   It's recommended to use StyleSheet for many reasons:

    1. By moving styles away from the render function, you're making the code easier to understand.